metamn/react/content/blog/to-react-with-best-practices/index.md

 With Vue I was enthusiastic.
 It was the best and fastest way to get connected with the reactive UI world.

 After a year, now, I'm on React.
 I really love it.
 In a week I've managed to set up [a complete Storybook](http://metamn.io/mr-ui/), create [new components](https://github.com/metamn/new-component) the way I want, and now put together this blog in an afternoon.

-So far I find Storybook the most interesting part of the React ecosystem.
-I can't imagine designing and developing without it in the future.
+Thanks [Gatsby!](https://www.gatsbyjs.org/)